skoolkid/skoolkit/sphinx/source/commands.rst

 By default, any files whose names start with the input filename (minus the '.bin', '.sna', '.szx' or '.z80' suffix, if any) and end with '.ctl' will be used as :ref:`control files <controlFiles>`.

+There are three options and configuration parameters that control whether `sna2skool.py` generates a comment for an instruction that has no comment defined in a control file.
+They are mutually exclusive and operate in the following order:

+* the ``--comments`` option (uses the
+  :ref:`comment generator <commentGenerator>` component)
+* the ``Text`` configuration parameter (shows byte values as ASCII text)
+* the ``Timings`` configuration parameter (shows instruction timings)

 .. _sna2skool-conf: